SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 During the loop,
 the program executes the conditional expression, the code block, and the increment expression.
-If the conditional expression evaluates to `true`, the program executes the code block and the increment expression, and then continues execution at the beginning of the next loop.
+If the conditional expression evaluates to ``true``, the program executes the code block and the increment expression, and then continues execution at the beginning of the loop.
 Otherwise,
-the program does not execute the code block or the increment expression, and the program is finished executing the for statement.
+the program does not execute the code block or the increment expression, and the program is finished executing the statement.

 ..
 TODO: Document the scope of loop variables.
    This applies to all loops, so it doesn't belong here.